DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 * the content of your teacher training course meets the 50% requirement

 ### 2. Degree requirements for trainees

-If you are starting your teacher training course in or after September 2024, you must have studied for your undergraduate (bachelor’s) degree at a [university recognised](https://www.enic-naric.net/page-recognised-heis) by the European Network of Information Centres (ENIC).

 If you are applying to train to teach physics, your bachelor’s degree must: